 When it comes to compositions, photographers tend to go for the same again and again.

-Break the cycle and start utilising other forms of compositions that many others overlook.
+Break the cycle and start utilizing other forms of compositions that many others overlook.

 One way to look at a scene is by focusing on the light.
 Wait for the subjects to approach the scene, instead of trying to work around the subject.